 The foregoing section presents a host of extremely difficult problems facing France in dealing with Libya.
 While ruling out direct intervention for the moment, the French government has chosen to engage closely with the situation in Libya.

+The French military operates frequently in northern Mali and Niger, with the objective often being to stop the flows of arms and other forms of support to the terrorist groups, ‘coming from Southern Libya’, in the words of Operation Barkhane’s commander, General Jean-Pierre Palasset.
 The military mission for France regarding Libya is one of containment and interdiction.
 By operating against terrorists coming south across the border, French troops can keep larger formations from setting up new safe havens in Mali, Niger, or Chad, thus at least partially containing the problem.
 The problem, however, is the immensity of the Sahel region and the length of Libya’s southern border.
 The French troop deployment is not sufficient to patrol the entire border region.
 There is almost no control of the border on the Libyan side.
 It presents a similar problem to the fight against the Taliban in Afghanistan, where NATO forces could not cross the border to eliminate the safe havens in Pakistan.
 The new French base at Madama in northern Niger is designed for an interdiction mission, as it lies close to the trafficking routes.
 In May 2015, French troops based in Madama destroyed a convoy crossing into Niger from Libya, seizing both drugs and arms in the process.

 French forces are not known to have operated directly in Libya since 2011, but in June 2014, Algerian Special Forces went to help Libyan General Khalifa Haftar (Operation Dignity) whose forces had surrounded a group of AQIM terrorists.
 French and Chadian troops provided support from Chad and Niger (without crossing the border, it seems), and American troops also participated in logistics and in tracking the terrorists.
 American military involvement in Libya, which has been more direct than that of France, will be discussed in another post.

 French generals are frustrated with the current strategy of containment and interdiction.
 General Palasset stated in July 2015 that he wanted France to take the war into Libya, saying ‘it is a question of efficiency.
 If we leave the safe havens [intact], it will weaken the overall effort in the war against terrorism’.
 A French military intervention in Libya, however, does not seem to be on the table for the moment, despite reports in the UK at the end of June that David Cameron’s government was beginning to plan for operations against Daesh in the country.
 Hollande was unable to get international backing in 2013 for a ground intervention in Syria, and that experience likely made the French government unwilling to attempt to do the same in Libya without clear signs of international support.

 If direct military intervention is ruled out, and containment and interdiction is not sufficient, the remaining option is to provide political and economic support to a faction in Libya so as to help that faction win the civil war, regain control over the country, and destroy the terrorist safe havens.
 France’s government, however, has attempted to make it officially clear that it wants a negotiated agreement between the parties involved under the auspices of the UN.
 In general, however, France supports Operation Dignity, based in the East, as does the US and the EU.
 This was borne out by France’s support of Algeria’s operation last year, but any other methods of political support remain unknown.